Consensys/doc.quorum-key-manager/docs/HowTo/Authenticate/API-Key.md

     Authorization: Basic OjA2ZGExYWZlLTE2ZDMtNDhmZS04ZWMyLWZlYTg2NDhkNzM3YQ==
     ```

-If a user passes an API key that is in the CSV file, user information from the corresponding line in the CSV file is
+If a user passes an API key that's in the CSV file, user information from the corresponding line in the CSV file is
 attached to the request.